vamsikrishna-1530/reassessment/AWS.md

 Certainly!
 Let's break this down into a question-answer format as if it were part of an interview.

+Got it!
+Let's adjust the response to reflect that you haven't configured the services yourself but have utilized them as a developer.

 ### Interviewer:

 **Can you describe your experience with configuring cloud services?
 Have you ever set up any of them yourself or do you generally use them on a daily basis?**

 ### Candidate:

 Certainly!
-My experience with cloud services primarily lies within the AWS ecosystem, particularly for frontend and backend integration of ReactJS applications.
-While my role often involves using these services on a daily basis, I have also had hands-on experience configuring them.
+My experience with cloud services primarily involves utilizing them efficiently as part of my development workflow.
+While I haven't personally configured these services, I have extensively used them in my projects, with configuration being handled by our leads, managers, and architects.

 #### Amplify:
-I have configured AWS Amplify to streamline the deployment of frontend ReactJS applications.
-Amplify makes it easy to handle authentication, datastore, APIs, and hosting.
-I have set up continuous deployment and integrated it with GitHub, enabling automated code deployments.
+I have used AWS Amplify to facilitate the development and deployment of frontend ReactJS applications.
+I regularly interact with Amplify's features like authentication, datastore, and API integration to streamline the development process.

 #### AppSync:
-For GraphQL APIs, I have utilized AWS AppSync.
-I have gone through the setup processes including defining GraphQL schemas, resolvers, and connecting data sources.
-This often involves configuring DynamoDB tables which AppSync can access and harmonize through its resolvers.
+For GraphQL APIs, I utilize AWS AppSync within my projects.
+Although I haven’t set up AppSync myself, I've worked with the pre-configured endpoints to integrate complex data-fetching operations into our ReactJS applications.

 #### Cognito:
-Another service I have hands-on experience configuring is AWS Cognito for user authentication and authorization.
-I have created Cognito User Pools and Identity Pools, configured authentication methods, and customized authorization flows to ensure secure access to application resources.
+Regarding user authentication and authorization, I have used AWS Cognito effectively.
+While I haven't configured Cognito, I have integrated it into various applications to manage user sign-up, sign-in, and access control.

 #### Lambda:
-I have set up AWS Lambda functions to handle serverless backend logic.
-This includes writing the Lambda function code, setting up execution roles and triggers, connecting Lambda functions with other AWS services such as S3, DynamoDB, and API Gateway, and configuring permissions.
+I've written and deployed serverless functions using AWS Lambda.
+These functions are part of our application logic, and I ensure they align well with our project needs, even though the initial setup and configuration are managed by other team members.

-In summary, while I do use these services on a daily basis, I have also been involved in the initial configuration and setup to ensure they work seamlessly with our applications.
-This hands-on experience has given me a strong understanding of how these services operate and how they can be optimized for our development needs.
+In summary, while I haven't directly configured these services, my role involves leveraging them to build robust applications.
+This hands-on utilization has given me a strong understanding of how they function and how to make the most of their features in a development context.

 **1. AWS Amplify:**
 AWS Amplify simplifies the process of building scalable and secure full-stack applications powered by AWS.
 Here's an overview of the configuration process: